The Eighteen-Year Anomaly | A Longitudinal Case Study in Interference and Resilience Applying the FCFU and TRUCK-FU Frameworks

 Because Unresolved Truth Ages Like Plutonium

 The older the event, the clearer the timeline.
-A nearly two-decade gap does something devastating for certain actors:
+A nearly two-decade data collection does something devastating for certain actors:

 My continued relevance — and continued accuracy — keeps the past from decomposing the way they hoped it would.
-Nineteen years didn’t weaken my case.
+Eighteen years didn’t weaken my case.
 It strengthened it.

 Because My Credibility Has Only Grown

 This is the one they didn’t anticipate.
-I was supposed to fade away, saboteurs expected:
+I was supposed to fade away, saboteurs expected loss of:

 Instead, I: